JunaidJ02/cs354/lab4/xinu-spring2023/README1.txt

       - We check if the child process has finished
       - If it has, we return the PID of the child process
       - Otherwise, we return SYSERR

+  TODO: Talk about the changes to the process table